Award-Winning Ear Wax Removal Leicester

-Similarly to microsuction ear wax removal with an operating ENT microscope, endoscopic ear wax removal is a ‘dry’ procedure requiring no water or need to instil ear wax drops for weeks beforehand, which is necessary for when undergoing ear syringing or ear irrigation.
+Similarly to microsuction ear wax removal with an operating ENT microscope, endoscopic ear wax removal is a ‘dry’ procedure requiring no water or need to instil ear wax drops or sprays for weeks beforehand, which is necessary for when undergoing ear syringing or ear irrigation.
 Furthermore, the ear wax is removed under direct supervision at all times, which is not the case with ear syringing or ear irrigation as they are both performed ‘blindly’.
 Subsequently, the risk of developing an ear infection and/or experiencing ear trauma are significantly reduced.

 Endoscopic ear wax removal involves the use of an oto-endoscope.
 An oto-endoscope is a more advanced medical ‘ear torch’ used by Audiologists and ENT Specialists to examine the ear.
 The major benefit of an oto-endoscope is the ‘wide’ high definition (HD) view of the entire ear canal it provides.
 This allows for the ear wax to be directly visualised throughout the procedure.
 A low-pressure sterilized suction probe (alongside other ear wax removal instruments if required) is then used to safely and gently suction and vacuum the ear wax to clean and clear your blocked ear.
 Mr Raithatha can even record the procedure and play it back to you if you wish.

 Depending upon the type (hard or soft) and amount (occluding or semi-occluding) of ear wax the entire procedure should take no longer than 10-15 minutes to perform per ear.
 We commence by carefully examining your ears, taking a video clip to show you the type and amount of ear wax you have, before carefully cleaning and removing it all from your ears.
 We then take a second video clip to show you what your unblocked ear looks like.